Brexit - Implications for therapeutic goods in Australia

 A new Mutual Recognition Agreement (MRA) for Conformity Assessment, Certificates and Markings between Australia and the UK came into force on 1 January 2021.

-Under the MRA, the TGA can issue UK Conformity Assessment (CA) certification to Australian medical device manufacturers for use in the UK (subject to a range of requirements).
-Please contact TGA if you would like further information on medical device MRA certification.
+Under the MRA, we can issue UK Conformity Assessment (CA) certification to Australian medical device manufacturers for use in the UK (subject to a range of requirements).
+See Medical devices reforms: Mutual Recognition Agreements (MRA).